datavzrd/datavzrd/README.md

 ### webview-controls

-`webview-controls` allows to turn on sharing individual rows via a link with the data encoded into a url pointing to a webview that hosts a static version of datavzrd.
+`webview-controls` allows to turn on sharing individual rows via a link with the data encoded into a url pointing to a webview that hosts a static version of datavzrd at https://datavzrd.github.io.
 Note that when using the link the row data can temporarily occur (in base64-encoded form) in the server logs of the given webview host.
 Defaults to `false`.

 ### datasets